fabianstephany/priceofskill/README.md

 # What is the Price of a Skill - Data repository.

-## Variable annotation of skill_dictonary.csv.
-When using this data, please cite our work as: Stephany, F., & Teutloff, O. (2024).
+### When using this data, please cite our work as: Stephany, F., & Teutloff, O. (2024).
 What is the price of a skill?
 The value of complementarity.
 Research Policy, 53(1), 104898. ###

+### Variable annotation of skill_dictonary.csv / skill_dictionary.rda

 * n_worker: Number of workers possessing each skill.
 * n_projects: Number of projects utilising each skill.